 Mount the welding handpiece with clamped electrode into the supporting arm.
 Rotate the focusing knob (20) to a medium focus range.
-Adjust the mounting height of the microscope head: Hold the microscope head (19) with one hand, without touching one of the lenses, and use the other hand to release the screw on the head bracket.
-The head can now be moved.
-Look through the oculars and move the microscope head up or down until the object appears focused.
-The correct distance between the handpiece holder and the microscope head amounts to approx. 6 cm on the stand rod.
-Now re-tighten the adjusting screw on the head bracket once more.
-Subsequently use the focusing knob (20) to focus the image.
+Adjust the mounting height of the microscope head: Hold the microscope head (19) with one of the langes, and use the